DerGuru/The-Resonant/Chapters/P2-14 - Night Measurement.md

 ﻿### Night Measurement

 Rain made the city sound honest.
 Anything that couldn’t hold itself together admitted it with a drip.
 They worked under a borrowed tarp that snapped with every gust.
-Sodium streetlight washed everything amber—the plastic ponchos, the duct‑taped handles of their handheld meters, the far slick of pavement that pretended to be a river.
+Sodium streetlight washed everything amber - the plastic ponchos, the duct‑taped handles of their handheld meters, the far slick of pavement that pretended to be a river.
 The storm had split and was dragging its rags across the northern sky.
 Lightning stitched in the distance, never quite where thunder wanted it.

 Jason checked the time on a cheap digital with a rubber band looped through the strap.
-He had taped a paper card beside the face—*slow channel all day; Red stops; salt + water*.
+He had taped a paper card beside the face - *slow channel all day; Red stops; salt + water*.
 The card had gone soft at the corners.

 “Positions,” Lina said, not loud.
 Her hood rustled when she turned.
 Runnels of rain traced the edge of her jaw and dropped off like punctuation.